oleksandrriznyk/Java/REST/Write CRUD HTTP urls and params for entity.md

 ﻿If you want to write HTTP CRUD methods that will be match RESTful system you should write it in specific format.
-Take, by way of example HTTP methods on user entity.
+Take, by way of example HTTP methods for user entity.
 Then HTTP methods would be like:

 Create user (POST)